The names Marketplace and Exchange are interchangeable. They mean the same thing. To keep things simple we use the term Marketplace.

 BlueCross and Kaiser is offering plans both On and Off Marketplace for 2019.
 These plans benefits and rates will be virtually identical On or Off Marketplace.

 - enrolling in Ambetter

-The agent should help the client determine which is best for their situation and be able to enroll either On or Off Exchange.
+A qualified Health Insurance Broker represents all plans both On and Off the Marketplace.
+The Broker should help the client determine what is best for their situation and be able to enroll either On or Off the Marketplace.